 Jack the Ripper: Appears in one episode where Gary accidentally time-travels the wrong way.
 Turns out his mysterious disappearance was because he, too, was a time traveller, and got run over in modern London.

-Henpecked Husband: Gary to Yvonne.
+Henpecked Husband: Gary to Yvonne and Ron to Stella.
 It's no wonder he decided to stay with Phoebe in the end.

 Killed Off Screen: Phoebe's father (a main character in Series One) was killed in a bomb blast in between Series' One and Two.